cerc-io/go-nitro/readme.md

 - Run go-nitro node for Bob in new terminal:

-  - Create Bob node config
+  - Create node config for Bob

     ```bash
     cat <<EOF > cmd/test-configs/bob.toml